Hello, Bonjour, Guten Tag and Servus!

-Since 2018 I'm a professor at .
+Since 2018 I'm a full professor at .
 In my teaching I focus on how we can leverage the potential of digital technologies in everyday life.
 It is important for me that my students understand the relevance of design and that they can change the world for the better with their ideas and skills.

 As Principal UX Designer at Logitech I mainly worked on (2017), a software for device configuration.
 I was also involved in the conception and realisation of (2018), where you can personalise all your gaming devices.
 My work at Logitech included visual design and prototyping, with a bit of user research and future product development.
 I left for academia when I got a full professorship.

 During my year at in Lausanne I worked on various research projects with labs at EPFL, most notably on (2016), aiming to reinforce social interaction among older people through digital technologies.

 From 2013 until 2015 I worked in the design team of Skype in London and we released (2015) across all platforms.
 I created interactive prototypes and ensured the implementation of Skype's Design Language across its multiple platforms and future products.
 I also developed and implemented internal design tools that improve the transition between designs and working code.

 At my MA studies at Royal College of Art I investigated the relationship between people, machines and data.
 One of the results was (2013), a media installation creating a feedback loop between two computers.
 My final work was the animated data visualisation (2014) showing the process of a machine exploring and understanding athletic movements.